dcac/dcac.github.io/_posts/features/2014-10-21-a-conversation-with-jess-gonchor-production-designer.md

 ****

-From the set of _Hail, Caesar!_ – his sixth film with the Joel and Ethan Coen – Academy Award-nominated Production Designer Joss Gonchor talks to Christopher Redmond about his craft, his career, and what it takes to rise through the ranks in Hollywood.
+From the set of _Hail, Caesar!_ – his sixth film with the Joel and Ethan Coen – Academy Award-nominated Production Designer Jess Gonchor talks to Christopher Redmond about his craft, his career, and what it takes to rise through the ranks in Hollywood.

 **What made you want to become a Production Designer?**